Miss Universe Mongolia

 Miss Universe Mongolia is a beauty competition annually held in Ulaanbaatar since 2018, main purpose is to select Mongolian representative for Miss Universe.
+The national franchise rights to organize the pageant in Mongolia are held by Ankhbayar Javkhlanbayar, a primetime news anchor at the Mongolian National Broadcaster.
 The winner of the 1st edition in 2018 was Dolgion Delgerjav.
 The winner of the 2nd edition in 2019 was Gunzaya Bat-Erdene.
 The winner of the third edition in 2023 was Nominzul Zandangiin.

 History

 Mongolia has been organizing Miss Mongolia beauty pageant since 2001.
 In 2018 former Vice President of Miss Mongolia Anh Bayar became an official license holder of Miss Universe beauty pageant in Mongolia.